nantcom/vuezor/README.md

 Live Demo: https://vuezor.nant.co/

 🟩 **No JavaScript**
-🟩 Actuall, also does not need to know Vue 🤣
+🟩 Actually, also does not need to know much about Vue 🤣
 🟩 Call Server-side C# Code directly from Vue bindings
 🟩 Server-Side Computed (Getter/Setter) Property (with some caveats for Getter)
 🟩 ````@(Razor)```` Syntax and ````{{Vue Mustache}}```` syntax in one view